Scientific-Computing-Lab/compar/README.md

 First, clone the ComPar code provided here.
 Then, you should install and load the supported compilers (i.e. Cetus, Par4All and AutoPar) to your environment, as well as Python3.
+You will also need to install SLURM before running ComPar.

 ### Know Your Flags